 In case you didn’t get the memo, weird is cool now.
 Anything that goes against the grain and falls decidedly outside of the circle of “traditional” is having a major moment in the beauty world—skincare, in particular.
 We’re not saying you have to throw out your trusty glycolic cleanser or hyaluronic acid moisturizer just yet.
 Rather, consider this an introduction to all the new, exciting skincare ingredients that have the ability to transform your skin (trust us, we tried them).
-Keep scrolling for four ingredients you should try before everyone else!

 We recently covered the ancient Chinese practice of face mapping.
 In that same vein, allow us to introduce you to a mushroom called reishi.
 A medicinal mushroom commonly used in Chinese medicine practices, it contains several chemical compounds—specifically, ganodermic acids—which help in the health and vitality of your skin.
 Red reishi mushrooms also contain a protein that has anti-inflammatory properties; it’s commonly used in traditional Chinese medicine to reduce inflammation, puffiness, and wrinkles.